 - a.
-Overall implementation planning for this goal will be within the framework of the Enrollment Management Planning process. - b.
+Planning begins for a 2006-07 Best Practices conference on dealing with high-risk students.
+The goal is to develop national recognition for CCP initiatives. - b.
+A Best Practices conference on dealing with high-risk students for 2006-07 will be presented.
+National and regional models should be presented. - c.
+Organizational structure will be revised where needed to better support retention strategies. - d.
 Faculty and staff will be engaged in the process of encouraging greater student persistence by: - 1.
 Using best practices to clarify the multiple responsibilities of faculty and staff in encouraging the persistence of students. - 2.
 Developing faculty peer mentoring to encourage sharing of successful strategies to support student persistence at the course and program level. - 3.
-Ensuring that faculty and staff hiring decisions and evaluations specifically consider individuals' potential contributions and effectiveness in promoting student success and persistence. - 4.
-Providing professional development opportunities focused on student success strategies regularly to faculty and staff. - c.
-Early warning and intervention systems and orientation programs designed to encourage student persistence in first semester/year will be strengthened. - d.
-Systems implementation teams will ensure that student tracking is possible with the transition from legacy to Banner systems.
+Providing professional development opportunities focused on student success strategies regularly to faculty and staff. - e.
+Early warning and intervention systems and orientation programs designed to encourage student persistence in first semester/year will be strengthened.